SamuraiRanderson/SamuraiRanderson.github.io/README.md

 Measured the initial resize time which was 83.33 ms.

-Modifications and Optimizations implemented to get the time to resize pizza's less than 5 ms.
+Modifications and Optimizations implemented to get the time to resize pizza's less than 5 ms:
-1) Modified/Optimized Javascript, CSS and HTML to achieve the final result.
+* Modified/Optimized Javascript, CSS and HTML to achieve the final result.
-2) Replaced "randomPizzaContainer" (377 main.js) with "randomPizzaContainerMedium" (387 main.js) and created
+* Replaced "randomPizzaContainer" (377 main.js) with "randomPizzaContainerMedium" (387 main.js) and created
   a corresponding class for each size within 'function sizeSwitcher(size)' (434 main.js).
 I updated pizza.html as a result of this change (109 & 126 in pizza.html).
-3) As a result of the changes made to "function sizeSwitcher(size)" I updated style.css for each size.
+* As a result of the changes made to "function sizeSwitcher(size)" I updated style.css for each size.
-4) Utilized a technique by Paul Lewis (http://www.html5rocks.com/en/tutorials/speed/animations/) to rewrite the scroll function.
+* Utilized a technique by Paul Lewis (http://www.html5rocks.com/en/tutorials/speed/animations/) to rewrite the scroll function.
-5) Removed the DOM access from the for loop in "function updatePositions()" to boost performance and avoid triggering a unnecessary layouts.
+* Removed the DOM access from the for loop in "function updatePositions()" to boost performance and avoid triggering a unnecessary layouts.

 Measures performance after the above changes and resizing pizzas is now at 0.46 ms.